 - Both tactical and strategic decision-making can be combined, analysed, and presented in a consistent manner

-- International and Local regulatory and statutory Compliance (Basel II, IFRS/IAS)
+- International and Local regulatory and statutory Compliance (Basel III, IFRS/IAS)

 - Feedback for operational systems functional improvement

 - Complete coverage of all business processes, data and technology

 Solution Architecture is shown on the following picture: